hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 #### 7.3.1 A Helpful Mental Model

-Let's try to describe a more helpful mental model.
 When you define a function, JavaScript finds all of the variable names it needs from the lexical scope that contains the function definition.
 It then takes those names and places them inside a special "envelope" object that it attaches to the function object.
-Each name in the envelope is a pointer to the original variable, not the value it contains.
+Each name in the envelope is *a pointer to the original variable*, not the value it contains.

 "Envelope" is not a term that you're likely to encounter elsewhere.
 It's just our word for how this mental model of closure works.
 We won't use it after the next assignment.